 MSM stock is instituting a three-part plan to improve sales, lower costs and increase profitability.

-Trading at 12 times its forward earnings, a much lower multiple than its historical average, MSM stock is a nice value play at the moment.
+Trading at 14 times its forward earnings, MSM stock is a nice value play at the moment.

 At the time of this writing Will Ashworth did not hold a position in any of the aforementioned securities.